When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 The Solution

-1. Clear the vents: Remove any blockages from the venting system as well as the blower motor and air intake.
+1. Clear obstructions: Remove any debris from the venting system, blower motor, and air intake.

 Error Code 11